Skip to the content.

 The one used for the course is the following : Epigenetics is the study of mitotically and/or meiotically heritable (but reversible) changes in gene/genome function that cannot be explained by changes in DNA sequence and persist in the absence of the factors that induce these changes.

 The covalent modification of DNA (through DNA methylation) and of histone proteins (through acetylation, methylation, phosphorylation, ubiquitination, sumoylation… of specific amino-acid residues), play essential role in the activation/repression of certain genes.
-This thereby modulates the cell phenotypes.
+This thereby modulates the phenotypes of the cells.

-Histone post-translational modification are of important relevance for this practical course
+Histone post-translational modifications are of important relevance for this practical course

 Figure - Schematic representation of histone modifications.